Ananyagopalakrishnaa/realtime_video_classification/README.md

    - Open a terminal or command prompt and navigate to the directory where the folder is located. cd /path to the folder

+2. Setting up the youtube API: create a .env file and provide your API key here.
+   YOUTUBE_API_KEY=your_api_key_here

-2. Build and Run Docker Containers as a daemon process: docker-compose up -d --build
+3. Build and Run Docker Containers as a daemon process: docker-compose up -d --build

-3. To check the working of the containers: docker ps docker images
+4. To check the working of the containers: docker ps docker images

-4. to check functionality of any 1 container: docker-compose logs <container_name>
+5. to check functionality of any 1 container: docker-compose logs <container_name>

-5. to check the predictions made for the videos: docker-compose logs mlp_model
+6. to check the predictions made for the videos: docker-compose logs mlp_model

 ------------------------------------------------------------------------------------------------------------------------------------------